andicoder/docker-server/README.md

 ## 🚨 Important Notes

-- The MariaDB service is configured to bind to a specific IP (10.7.0.1) - adjust this in the docker-compose.yml if needed
 - AdGuard Home runs in host network mode for DNS functionality
 - Home Assistant runs in host network mode for device discovery
 - All services use automatic SSL certificate management via Let's Encrypt
 - **Home Assistant and AdGuard Home are only accessible from the internal WireGuard network**, secured by UFW firewall rules
+- The nginx proxy uses a custom template (`nginx.tmpl`) for configuration

 ## 🔄 Maintenance